Rickykp23/aws_project/README.md

 # aws-ecs-docker
-deploy docker container to a ecs cluster.
+deploying  docker app using ecr to a ecs cluster.